 and it impressed us enough to win a new award: Top Pick for Tough.
 We also ordered all the new versions of the old award winners.
 Those test results should be out in June.

 Black Diamond Apollo

-'s innovative design and reliable performance earned it our Editors' Choice Award.
-The versatility quickly made it our go-to on camping trips and during power outages.
-Though not the lightest or brightest, it makes a great multipurpose option without sacrificing quality.
-Our favorite use for it was camping, but it would be great for larger backpacking groups or as a base camp light.
-In addition, Black Diamond offers an eco-friendly and money saving Black Diamond NRG Rechargeable Battery Kit
+rose to the top.
+It's versatility instantly made it our go-to on camping trips and during power outages.
+Though not the lightest or brightest, it makes an excellent multipurpose option without sacrificing quality.
+Our favorite use was camping, but it's also ideal for larger backpacking groups or as a base camp light.
+Also, Black Diamond offers an eco-friendly and money saving Black Diamond NRG Rechargeable Battery Kit

 and Black Diamond NRG / NRG2 Car Charger Kit